terryaney/KatApp.Provider/katapp documentation.md

 **Passing Default Inputs to the Next KatApp**
 If you need to pass inputs to the KatApp that is being navigated to assign defaults, the `rbl-navigate-input-selector` attribute can be used.
 Any input that matches the JQuery selector provided will be pass to the next KatApp to be used as default inputs, similar to the `defaultInputs` property of the [KatAppOptions Object](#KatAppOptions-Object).

+By default, inputs passed during navigation are a one-time use input.
+If you want inputs persisted to `Storage` indefinitely, use the `rbl-navigate-persist-inputs="true"` attribute.

 ```html
 Click <a rbl-navigate="Benefits.HPF" rbl-navigate-input-selector=".iProviderTypeIds">here</a> to find a Benefit Provider.